mattermost/docs/source/process/accepting-pull-request.md

 Per the [Contributor Guide](https://github.com/mattermost/platform/blob/master/CONTRIBUTING.md), only PRs that reference Jira tickets with the "accepting pull requests" (APR) label should be submitted to the [Mattermost/Platform](https://github.com/mattermost/platform) repo.
 This system ensures:

 1. Proposed changes have been thoughtfully reviewed
-2. Volunteers are willing to test, document, and support the changes (authentication must be manually tested monthly in perpetuity)
+2. Volunteers are willing to test, document, and support the changes (authentication options must be manually tested monthly in perpetuity)
 3. The change meets the [fast, obvious, forgiving](http://www.mattermost.org/design-principles/) design principle for the project.
 4. The change [aligns to the stated purpose of the project](http://www.mattermost.org/vision/#mattermost-teams-v1)